 In support of this claim, the video included a clip of a Sky News Australia interview with Australian Member of Parliament Craig Kelly conducted on 1 July 2021 by Alan Jones.
 In this interview, Jones referred to epidemiological data on the Delta variant in the U.K., stating that its case fatality rate was 0.08% among the unvaccinated population, and therefore it would be less lethal than the normal flu.
 Kelly added that the Delta variant has one-tenth the lethality of the wild-type virus.

-These statements are inaccurate and misleading, as they are based solely on the fatality rate in the unvaccinated population in the U.K., who aren’t at a higher risk of death from COVID-19.
+These statements are inaccurate and misleading, as they are based solely on the fatality rate in the unvaccinated population in the U.K., who are mostly people under 50 years old who don’t belong to risk groups..
 Therefore, the fatality rate for the unvaccinated population doesn’t reflect the threat posed by the virus on the population as a whole.
 This review discusses the current data available on the case fatality rate of the Delta variant of SARS-CoV-2, and how age and the current vaccination campaign affect the case fatality rate.

 The COVID-19 vaccination campaign in the U.K. prioritized groups at a higher risk of dying from COVID-19, such as older age groups; vaccination now protects these groups